LittleBangTheory/HTTP-Server/server/README.md

 Some detailled documentation, including a Doxygen Doc, is available in the `documentation` folder.

+Run `./archive.sh` to create an archive of the project.

 ## Authors
 * Gabin Chognot
 * Julien Da Costa